 Option A: You DO Want to Take Legal Action against the Third Party Yourself, with Your Own L&I Attorney

 Selecting Option A on the Third Party Election Form indicates your desire to work with an L&I attorney to seek damages for your injury.
-Your Labor and Industries attorney will help you complete the form, notify L&I when the lawsuit has been filed, and handle case details and updates on your behalf.
+Your Workers’ compensation attorney will help you complete the form, notify L&I when the lawsuit has been filed, and handle case details and updates on your behalf.

 If you receive a financial settlement through action with your L&I third-party attorney: